ericshenshs/zmk-config-corne/README.md

   2. To navigate MacOS and Chrome windows.

 3. Move the position of Bluetooth clear to the end.
+4. Add space and return to the second layer: use finger and middle finger for space and return there.

 ### Feedback, Changes, Usages